Introduction: The Basics of Fountain Making

 A) The Watts/Power Consumption: This isn't something I worry about, because my indoor fountains will be only be powered for short periods of time.
 But if you're planning on making something that'll be running continuously then it might be worth considering this.

 B) Litres/Gallons per hour (Lph/Gph): I use a 300 lph pump on its lowest setting.
 S'probably a little too strong in some cases, but I wouldn't go any higher.
-The lph or gph consideration is also a way of identifying pumps; making the research stages of a project a little easier for ya.
+The lph or gph measurement is also a way of identifying pumps, making the research stages of a project a little easier for you.

 C) The Setup (Optional): The plumbing of your water feature can have an effect on the 'pumping capacity' of your pump, so you might need something stronger if you plan to send the water seven ways since sunday.
 Also, consider the height you would like the water to travel.
-I imagine that my little pump would have no place in an outdoor feature that's a few feet deep..
-But it's not something I worry about for this sorta thing.
+I imagine that my little pump would have no place in an outdoor feature that's a few feet deep.

 Step 3: Desktop Fountain

 Pretty simple huh?
-So much so that I'm not even sure why I did a CAD for it, but hey, it's a neat little addition to the desk.
-The oonly' factors to consider here are:
+So much so that I'm not even sure why I did a CAD for it, but hey, the oonly' factors to consider here are:

 A Vessel: Airtight, deep enough to submerge the pump and large enough to contain the ornaments; it's for this reason that it's probably best to purchase this last.
 I tend to go for decorative planters made from soft plastic- cheap and easy to modify.